flaneurette/Wholefood-Cook-Eat-Shield/README.md

 - Extra hygiene habits (hands, water, nasal care) give additional protection.
 - This visual GitHub version is **easy to scan and expand** - new foods or risks can be added in collapsible sections.

+## EXTRA: ⚠️ Understanding Botulism (Safe Overview)

+Botulism is a rare but serious illness caused by the **botulinum toxin**, produced by the bacteria *Clostridium botulinum*.
+The toxin is extremely potent at the biological level, which is why even very small amounts in contaminated food can be dangerous.

+### 🧠 Why it’s serious
+Botulinum toxin affects the nervous system and can cause:
+- Muscle weakness
+- Difficulty breathing
+- Paralysis (in severe cases)

+Because of its potency, botulism is treated as a **medical emergency**.

+### 🍲 Where the risk comes from
+Botulism risk is almost always linked to:
+- **Bulging, damaged, or improperly processed canned foods**
+- **Home-canned foods that were not pressure-canned**
+- **Honey given to infants under 12 months**

+These are the main real-world sources.

+### 👶 Why infants are vulnerable
+Infants have an immature gut microbiome.
+Spores from honey can grow and produce toxin in their intestines.
+Adults and older children usually destroy the spores with stomach acid.

+### ✅ Practical safety tips
+- Avoid eating from **bulging, dented, or rusted cans**
+- Do not taste food if the can looks suspicious
+- Throw away any canned food that sprays or foams when opened
+- **Never** give honey to babies under 1 year
+- Refrigerate canned leftovers immediately and eat quickly
+- Follow the “Wholefood → Cook → Eat” mantra for extra safety

+### 🟢 Actual risk level
+Botulism is **very rare** in modern countries thanks to strict food processing standards.
+Following normal food safety practices makes the risk **extremely low**.

+This section is for general awareness only — no technical details about toxin amounts or production.

 #foodsafety, #microbes, #healthyhabits